chaezenp/digits/index.md

 <img src="doc/digits-landing-after-login.png">

-You can now add new Contacts, and list the Contacts you have created.
+You can now add new Contacts and list the Contacts you have created.
 Note you cannot see any Contacts created by other users.

 #### Add Contacts page